Cardinals vs. Nationals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 75 hits with 10 doubles, two triples, 15 home runs, 19 walks and 48 RBI.
-He's also stolen two bases.
+- Nolan Arenado has put up 76 hits with 10 doubles, two triples, 15 home runs and 20 walks.
+He has driven in 49 runs with two stolen bases.

 Arenado Recent Games